Amazon adds 2,500 recordings to the Alexa Skills Kit Sound Library

 “Based on the high demand, we decided to expand the … selection to help you make your skill experience richer,” wrote Lee.
 “We hope that you find the new sound clips in the ASK Sound Library useful to create richer, more engaging skill experience for your customers.”

-The slew of new sounds and categories — the latter of which includes animals, boats, doors, and sports — necessitated new discovery tools.
-To this end, Amazon’s introduced a search bar and filters to help surface clips quickly, along with a preview feature that lets developers play sound clips before deciding whether to use them in their apps.
+The slew of new sounds and categories — the latter of which includes animals, boats, doors, and sports — necessitated redesigned discovery tools.
+To this end, Amazon introduced a search bar and filters to help surface clips quickly, along with a preview feature that lets developers play sound clips before deciding whether to use them in their apps.

-For the uninitiated, the Alexa Skills Kit — of which the ASK Sound Library is a part — comprises tools, APIs, code samples, and documentation necessary for developers to build Alexa-compatible voice apps.
+For the uninitiated, the Alexa Skills Kit (of which the ASK Sound Library is a part) comprises all the resources, APIs, code samples, and documentation necessary to build Alexa-compatible voice apps.
 It complements development tools like Alexa Presentation Language (APL), a JSON-based HTML5 markup language intended to make it easier for developers to create “visually rich” skills for Alexa-enabled devices with screens such as Amazon’s Echo Show, Fire TV, Fire Tablet, and Echo Spot.
-It exited preview last September alongside a bevy of new Amazon Echo products.
+APL exited preview last September alongside a bevy of new Amazon Echo products.